saiy2k/lighthouse-web/README.md

-Yet another Lightning network explorer, build with ReactJS For Demo, visit [https://lnlighthouse.online](https://lnlighthouse.online) (Tested only in Chrome & Firefox and Desktop is preferred to view)
+Yet another Lightning network explorer, build with ReactJS For Demo, visit [https://lnlighthouse.online](https://lnlighthouse.online) (Tested only in Chrome, Firefox, Safari and Desktop is preferred to view)

 # Screenshots